 - Cleaning - wiping surfaces, mopping floors

-So, let’s say you want to shower every day and do a load of washing twice a week and you have regular bowel habits and only flush once a day
+So, let’s say you want to shower every day and do a load of washing twice a week and you have regular bowel habits and only flush once a day when it is

 Sadly, 50l does not mean, 50l at home, 50l at the gym and 50l somewhere else.
 It means a total of 50l per person per day, wherever you are.

 Water saving tips for Laundry